 Two men, aged 30 and 26, have since been charged with public order offences and are due to go on trial later this year.

-The CPS and the Metropolitan Police were unable to say immediately if the remaining five would face charges.'A farce'
+The CPS and the Metropolitan Police were unable to say immediately if the remaining five would face charges.

 The CPS said Mr Lennon had not yet been formally charged with the new offence.